| The Honourable Derrick Austin Rochester, O.J..

-Derrick Rochester was a former Jamaican trade unionist and parliamentarian.
+Derrick Rochester was a former Jamaican trade unionist, parliamentarian, and Cabinet Minister.

 Early life and education

 Derrick Rochester, affectionately known as 'Daddy D', was born in 1940 in Jamaica.

 Rochester began his political career when he was elected to the Saint Elizabeth Parish Council in 1969, a seat he held from 1969 to 1972.
 He first won the South East St Elizabeth seat for the Michael Manley-led People's National Party (PNP) in 1972, taking over from Vivian Blake.
 He held the seat until 1980 when the Edward Seaga-led Jamaica Labour Party (JLP) swept to power by landslide.

 Rochester served as a member of the Senate of Jamaica from 1980 until 1983.
 He was re-elected in 1989 and remained until he retired in 2002.

 Rochester served as parliamentary secretary in the Ministry of Labour, with responsibility for worker participation from 1976 to 1980.
 He was also Minister of State in the Ministry of Mining and Public Utilities from 1993 to 1997.